 Whether you’re a long-time sales veteran, a relative beginner, or just someone considering sales as a profession, embrace the fact that selling for a living is seldom easy.
 Successful salespeople learn to accept that sometimes long or awkward hours come with the territory (pun intended).
 But the rewards regarding income, flexibility, personal recognition, and job satisfaction can be second to none.

 A career in professional sales, at its higher levels, is one of the most lucrative jobs available.
 But money alone won’t be enough to sustain you through the most challenging experiences.
 Long-term success requires falling in love with the work.

 Here are seven hot tips that will skyrocket your sales career, whether you are just starting or are ready for a fresh start.

 Selling is not complicated really.
 The whole concept is elementary: Find people who need you and your company can fulfill.
 Then, help your customers get what it is they want.
 That’s it!
 The stereotype of the high-pressure sales guy “pushing” his product is a thing of the past.
 At least it should be!
-When you focus on selling things rather than helping your clients, they can smell it a mile away.
+When you focus on selling things rather than help your clients, they can smell it a mile away.
 Somehow, they can tell if you are there to help them or to help yourself.

 2. Find Something to Sell That You Are Passionate About

 You can’t sell something you are not sold on yourself.
 Your prospective client will get excited about whatever you are passionate about.
 This doesn’t mean you have to quit your job selling laboratory equipment and start selling golf clubs.
 Most salespeople find that when they decide to learn much more about the products or services they sell (and how they work and how their customers use them), suddenly things become much more interesting.
 Your enthusiasm about your company and its offerings is paramount to sales success.